pulumi/terraform-provider-vsphere/website/docs/r/file.html.markdown

 ## Argument Reference

-If `source_datacenter` and `source_datastore` are not provided, the file resource will upload the file from the host that Terraform is running on.
+If `source_datacenter` and `source_datastore` are not provided, the file resource will upload the file from the host that this provider is running on.
 If either `source_datacenter` or `source_datastore` are provided, the resource will copy from within specified locations in vSphere.

 The following arguments are supported:

-* `source_file` - (Required) The path to the file being uploaded from the Terraform host to vSphere or copied within vSphere.
+* `source_file` - (Required) The path to the file being uploaded from the host to vSphere or copied within vSphere.
 Forces a new resource if changed.
 * `destination_file` - (Required) The path to where the file should be uploaded or copied to on vSphere.